A research platform you can run. A research agency you can hire.

 Three layers.
 One platform.

-Wakamoso is digital public infrastructure, not a survey tool.
-Each client runs inside their own secure tenancy, plugged into a shared community data layer, with insight applications on top.
-It's the same architecture whether the study is a ward-level baseline, a weekly themed survey, or an employee-sentiment pulse across tens of thousands of workers.
+Every Wakamoso client gets a self-serve research platform, a managed-research option from our team of senior analysts, and a persistent data workspace that compounds over time.
+Underneath sit three architectural layers — a secure client tenancy, a community data layer, and the insight applications on top — the same architecture whether the study is a ward-level baseline, a weekly themed survey, or an employee-sentiment pulse across tens of thousands of workers.

 Secure tenancy